The 10 Best Prioritization Techniques for Agile

 - Won’t Have: you don’t need to worry about these requirements, it’s possible to implement them later.

-The advantageous aspect of this method is that you can give the ultimate focus to your project, you’re able to make hard decisions, and save time.
+The advantageous aspect of this agile method is that you can give the ultimate focus to your project, you’re able to make hard decisions, and save time.

 This is an effective way to motivate your team and control the direction that your project will take.
 Although it can happen that the requirements are placed in the wrong category and that you can get too personal to your own opinions.

-5. ICE score model
+5. ICE score model for agile

 The ICE scoring model is perfect for prioritizing features and ideas by multiplying three values that belong to each project: Impact, Confidence, and Ease.
 On the evaluation of each element, there’s a ranking from one to ten for each of the three values that are multiplied.
 The result is the ICE Score.